 Avoid reckless movements that may cause the carrier to become unstable.
 Do not drop the breaker against the material.
 Do not use the breaker to hack at the material.

-Fig 6-8 Do Not Use Breaker to Hack At the Material
+Fig 6-8 Do Not Drop, Pound or Hack the Material.

 6.3.4 Do Not Operate with Cylinders at Stroke End